(These discounted prices are only for direct sales to individuals.

 All orders ship the next business day.

 We no longer ship ship books overseas.
-Almost all titles are available in Canada and
+However, almost all titles are available in Canada

 Almost all titles are available as e-books from the usual e-book outlets.
 These include